Zeniscribbles/Zeniscribbles.github.io/essays/Reinventing-The-Wheel.md

 technology in a constant state of flux, UI frameworks can easily become outdated, leading

-to stagnation for developers who fly too close to the sun with any single framework.
+to stagnation for developers who fly too close to the sun with any single framework. <br>

-Allow me to soothe your mind, dear reader.
+Allow me to soothe your mind, dear reader.<br><

 UI Frameworks were born from the necessity to streamline and standardize the process of